Grants for Creative Individuals

 Ways to Help

-For grant recipients who receive public benefits, Achieving a Better Life Experience (ABLE) accounts can be useful.
-ABLE is a type of account that allows an individual with a disability to set aside funds that won’t count against asset limitations from programs like Supplemental Security Income and MassHealth.
-Those funds can then be put toward qualifying disability expenses.
+An Achieving a Better Life Experience (ABLE) account can be useful for grant recipients who were diagnosed with a disability prior to age 26.
+A common qualifier for an ABLE account is eligibility for Supplemental Security Income (SSI) and/or Social Security Disability Insurance (SSDI) benefits.
+ABLE is a tax-free savings account that allows eligible individuals with a disability to set aside funds that won’t count against income or asset limitations from programs like Supplemental Security Income and MassHealth/Medicaid.
+Those funds can then be put toward qualifying disability expenses without having to worry that your benefits will be negatively impacted.

-ABLE accounts have specific eligibility requirements.
-In Massachusetts, the program is called the Attainable Savings Plan and is sponsored by the Massachusetts Educational Finance Authority (MEFA).
+In Massachusetts, the ABLE account is called the Attainable Savings Plan, which is managed by Fidelity Investments and overseen by the Massachusetts Educational Finance Authority (MEFA).

 Special Needs Trust